Daniel-Lasecki/System-sw-C-Daniel-Lasecki-school/environment-setup/README.md

 ### Step 2: Fork lab repository

 Log into TUAS gilab https://git.dc.turkuamk.fi/ and in main menu, switch to Groups / `TUAS SystemSW`.
 (If `TUAS SystemSW` is not shown, ask instructor to add you to that group).
 In that group there is repository `Systemsw Lab Exercises`.
 Create a private <b>fork</b> to your personal namespace.
 A fork is a copy of a project.
 Forking a repository allows you to make changes without affecting the original project.
 This forked project works as your return repository.
-- add user `jarno.tuominen` to the project with "Developer" role.
+- add user `sanna määttä` to the project with "Developer" role.
-- add tag 'SystemSW-2024Fall' to your repository: In gitlab Settings->General, "Topics"
+- add tag 'SystemSW-2025Fall' to your repository: In gitlab Settings->General, "Topics"

 ### Step 3: Customize VM

 ** Note: If you already have a working git account (in dc.turkuamk.fi), you don't have to do this again **

 The installed VM is naturally the same for all students, but will want to use your own identity to sync with TUAS gitlab repository.
-- Configure git identity
+- Configure git identity (obviously use your name and e-mail address)
 ```bash
    student@student-VirtualBox:~$ git config --global user.name "Mona Lisa"
    student@student-VirtualBox:~$ git config --global user.email "YOUR_EMAIL@edu.turkuamk.fi"